 I can help to guide you through an audit and work out the best strategy for dealing with the ATO.
 If you don’t agree with the result of the audit, then I can also help you to object or appeal against the outcome.

 The ATO are constantly on the lookout to make sure that the right amount of tax is being reported and paid.
 Here are just some of the statistics from its compliance activities in 2019-20:

 ATO audits & investigations

-The ATO carried out almost 4 million audits, reviews and other checks in the 2015-16 year.
-Some of these would have been quick and simple, but others would have taken a long time to sort out.
+The ATO carries out millions of audits, reviews and other checks each year.
+Some of these are quick and simple, but others take a long time to sort out.
 The time it takes to carry out an audit or investigation, and the steps involved, depends on the complexity of the issues and the information that is available to the ATO.

 How the ATO carries out an investigation

 The ATO can approach investigations in different ways.